Bariatric and Metabolic Surgery in times of COVID

 RECOMMENDATIONS FOR YOUR SURGERY

 REST AT HOME FOR 1 WEEK.
-Although we know that after bariatric surgery a person can return to their activities in less than 1 week, the recommendation in times of COVID is to take 1 week to be at home, this will reduce the risk of contagion in the first week after your surgery. .
+Although we know that after bariatric surgery a person can return to their activities in less than 1 week, the recommendation in times of COVID is to take 1 week to stay at home, this will reduce the risk of contagion in the first week after your surgery.

 Share by: